-Services that are covered for you What you must pay when you get these services Standard Raised Toilet Seat: 1 per member every 5 yea Standard Bathroom Grab Bars: Up to 2 per member every 5 years Standard Tub Seat: 1 per member every 5 years arsfrom a network provider to a network DME or Orthotics and Prosthetics (O&P) supplier.Qualification for each item is dependent on the listed criteria.
-Emergency care Emergency care refers to services that are:Furnished by a provider qualified to furnish emergency services, and You pay \$90 for each covered emergency room visit.
-Needed to evaluate or stabilize an emergency medical condition A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immedia medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness injury, severe pain, or a medical condition that is quickly gettin worse.
-Cost-sharing for necessary emergency services furnished out-onetwork is the same as for such services furnished in-network. s, in this section for the hospital cost-share that applies instead).
-If you are held for observation, the \$90 copayment still Tour plan mendees worldwide coverage for emergency care. may have to pay an additional copayment for the services provided by certain providers in the emergency room.
-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is
+ervices that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: You pay \$90 for each covered emergency room • Furnished by a provider qualified to furnish emergency services, and visit. • Needed to evaluate or stabilize an emergency medical condition If your visit to the emergency room also includes outpatient A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse. hospital surgery performed in the emergency room as part of the emergency room visit to evaluate or stabilize your emergency medical condition, only your \$90 emergency care Cost-sharing for necessary emergency services furnished out-of- network is the same as for such services furnished in-network. copayment applies.
+Your plan includes worldwide coverage for emergency care.
+If your visit to the emergency room results in outpatient hospital surgery performed in an operating room, other hospital outpatient facility or ambulatory surgical center on the same date of service, the emergency care copayment is waived and your outpatient surgery copayment may apply.
+See "Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers" in this chart for